validatedpatterns/docs/content/patterns/ansible-edge-gitops/installation-details.md

 # ODF (OpenShift Data Foundations)

 ODF is the storage framework that is needed to provide resilient storage for OpenShift Virtualization.
 It is managed via the helm chart [here](https://github.com/hybrid-cloud-patterns/ansible-edge-gitops/tree/main/charts/hub/openshift-data-foundations).
-This is basically the same chart that our Medical Diagnosis pattern uses (see [here](/patterns/medical-diagnosis/getting-started/#setting-up-the-storage-for-openshift-data-foundation) for details).
+This is basically the same chart that our Medical Diagnosis pattern uses (see [here](/patterns/medical-diagnosis/getting-started/) for details on the Medical Edge pattern's use of storage).

 Please note that this chart will create a Noobaa S3 bucket named nb.epoch_timestamp.cluster-domain which will not be destroyed when the cluster is destroyed.